 Ida is an intelligent, diverse and entertaining novel that explores love, loss and longing, and speaks to the condition of an array of overwhelming, and often illusory, choices.

-Shortlisted in the Aurealis awards 2018
+Shortlisted in the Aurealis Awards 2018

-Longlisted in the Gold Inky awards 2017
+Longlisted for the Gold Inky Award 2017